Working together to Keep Nature in our Future.

 Under Environment Canada’s Ecological Gifts Program, if the land is certified as ecologically sensitive it may be eligible for significant tax benefits.
 Check out further information on Ecological Gifts at Environment Canada’s web site.
 Legal advice should be sought on conservation covenants and the tax laws that apply.

-SOSCP recognizes that decisions, policies and practices are important to ecological conservation and works to provide the tools and guidance needed to make sustainable planning choices.
+Land use decisions, policies, and practices recognize the importance of ecological conservation.
+SOSCP and partners work to provide decision-makers, planners, and developers with information, tools and expertise needed to make sustainable planning choices.

 Supporting the acquisition of key habitats includes purchases, covenants or donations of private land, often in conjunction with enhanced protection of Crown lands.
 Securement activities include restoration, care, and management of these important areas.